Take on the world in a marginally glorified lawnmower

 The un-route is a simple yet devastatingly effective concept.
-There’s a start line and a finish line about 3000km away depending on how lost you get.
-Everything in between is up to you.
+There’s a start line and a finish line and everything in between is up to you.
+The distance you drive depends on how lost you get.
 Proper adventure only happens when you set forth in a spirit of ignorance.

 To attain this nirvana-like state of adventuring bliss you must resist the temptation to shove the completed works of Lonely Planet into your telephone.
 The less you know the better.
 All you really need to do is start driving.
 The rest will happen and be all the better for a woeful lack of planning.
-So if you’re the kind of person that likes an itinerary, for the love of all the gods never come back to this website.
+So if you’re the kind of person that likes an itinerary, for the love of all the gods don’t come on the Rickshaw Run.

 The Art of Pimp

-With all this engineering genius floating about we were left wandering what can you possibly do to make such a beast better.
+With all this engineering genius floating about we were left wondering what can you possibly do to make such a beast better.
 We realised there is only one thing that could improve the performance of such perfection.
-And that was pimp.
+And that was the pimp.

 Your rickshaw, visually enhanced with your own artwork.